This is our review of the best dog steps in 2022.

 You Have an Older Dog

 As our dogs get older, so do their joints and muscles.
-Did you know that 1 in 5 dogs will suffer from Arthrytis Therefore, there will likely come a time when your dog can’t hop onto the bed at night or even the furniture – if they are allowed up, of course!
+Did you know that 1 in 5 dogs will suffer from Arthritis Therefore, there will likely come a time when your dog can’t hop onto the bed at night or even the furniture – if they are allowed up, of course!
 This means they’re missing out on a lot of cuddles.
-In these circumstances, investing in pet stairs or a pet ramp can be a real asset.
+In these circumstances, investing in pet stairs or a pet ramp can be a real asset

 Your Pooch is Overweight